pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 - [Publishing your PWA to the iOS App Store](/docs/ios-app-submission)
 - [iOS PWAs frequently asked questions (FAQs)](/docs/ios-faq)

-If you need help or have questions, we'd be glad you can file an issue over at our main PWABuilder repository.
+If you need help or have questions, you can [open an issue on our GitHub repo](https://github.com/pwa-builder/pwabuilder/issues).

 ## A special thank you

 A great big thank you to PWA enthusiast and open sourcer [Gleb Khmyznikov](https://github.com/khmyznikov).
-In the true open source spirit, several members of the PWABuilder open source community, including Gleb himself, sent us open source iOS projects they had successfully published to the iOS App Store.
+In the true open source spirit, Gleb, along with several members of the PWABuilder open source community, sent us open source iOS projects they had successfully published to the iOS App Store.
 Gleb suggested we could fork his project for a fresh PWABuilder iOS platform based on latest iOS technologies.

-Gleb encouraged us, provided us help, and [his code](https://github.com/khmyznikov/pwa-install/) served as the base foundation for PWABuilder's iOS platform.
+Gleb encouraged us, provided us help and documentation, and [his code](https://github.com/khmyznikov/pwa-install/) serves as the foundation for PWABuilder's iOS platform.
 Gleb, you rock!
 Thank you for your code, your encouragement, your technical help, your answers to our questions over the last few months. ♥

 ## Summary